camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

 ## Defining additional headers

-You can add any additional header you want to your request.
-To do this you would use `.header(String name, Object value)`.
+You can add any additional header that you want to your request.
+To do this, you can use the `.header(String name, Object value)` method.
 This will append the new header to the request.

 In our example we will add an Accept header for our request: